THIEN HAU TEMPLE OR BA TEMPLE IN HO CHI MINH CITY

 Afterwards, because of not submitting Thanh dynasty, some Chinese left their home to Southeast Asian countries, including Vietnam to earn their living.
 Most Chinese had to cross the sea to arrive in Vietnam and they prayed Thien Hau Thanh Mau for safe.
 Reaching Vietnam safely, oversea Chinese believed that Thien Hau helped them.
 Therefore, they set up some temples to worship her.
 Thien Hau Temple is one of pagodas and temples built most early in Cholon area as well as Ho Chi Minh City.

 Most tourists reaching Cholon visiting Thien Hau Temple in order to pray for safety and see the ancient architecture style, and antique of Chinese.
-The pagoda is a group of four houses forming the word “khau” (口) which means mouth in English.
-The middle of the houses are three main shrines: front one, central one and back one.
+There is a spacious yard with stone tiles.
+The pagoda is a group of four houses forming the Chinese character “khau” (口) which means mouth in English.
+There are three main shrines: front one, central one and back one.
 Between the shrines is one space called “thien tinh” (heaven well) which makes the pagoda well airy and bright.

 Stone lion in the temple garden

 The front shrine has two altars on which Phuc Duc Chanh Than (right) and Mon Quan Vuong (left) are worshiped.
-There is the stone stele on which written the legend of Thien Hau Thanh Mau, and big pictures describing her who is on wave and water.
+There is the stone stele on which written the legend of Thien Hau Thanh Mau, and big pictures describing her journey on wave and water.

 The central shrine is put an incense burner between two cranes and lamps, all made from bronze, all of them make the place of worship more solemn.
 These objects were produced in 1886.